 Obito's eyes widened, the cracks in his skin making the scarred side of his face seem strained.
 "Kakashi?
 Is this…?"

 "Edo Tensei," a gruff voice answered to his right.
 Jiraiya crossed his arms, frowning.
-"Though, never in a million years would have predicted you would be the one to revive me."
+"Though, never in a million years would I have predicted you'd be the one to revive me."

 Sakura decided to take it as a compliment, giving all three Shinobi a courteous bow of her head.
 "Forgive me.
 I wouldn't have done this if there was another choice."